SAE/AISI 4137 Alloy Steel (UNS G41370)

 Applications of 4137 Alloy Steel

-• Axles and Shafts: Due to its excellent strength and toughness, AISI 4137 steel is utilized in the production of axles and shafts in automotive, aerospace, and heavy machinery industries.
-These components need to endure heavy loads and resist bending or breaking under extreme conditions.
+• Axles and Shafts: Utilized in automotive, aerospace, and heavy machinery sectors for components that endure heavy loads and resist bending or breaking under extreme conditions.

 Similar Alloys